 Hang some shelves in the alcove and outfit it with seating that fits the space.
 Add lighting if needed.

 7. Reading Swing

 A swing installed inside the home makes a whimsical reading option.
 Your child can sway back and forth while reading for a relaxing option.
 Curved cocoon-style swings add a cozy feeling to the reading area, especially when filled with pillows and blankets.

-Installing the swing requires a sturdy ceiling joist for safe installation.
+requires a sturdy ceiling joist for safe installation.
 The joist is necessary to support the load of the swing and a person sitting in it.
 Without proper anchoring, the swing may fall, causing injury to people and damage to your home.